AdrianVollmer/PowerHub/README.md

 whitelisting.

-Your loot (Kerberos tickets, passwords, etc.) can be easily transferred back either as a file or a text snippet.
+Your loot (Kerberos tickets, passwords, etc.) can be easily transferred back either as a file or a text snippet, via the command line or the web interface.
 PowerHub also helps with collaboration in case you're a small team.

+On top of that, PowerHub comes with a powerful reverse PowerShell, making it suitable for any kind of post-exploitation action.

 Here is a simple example (grab information about local groups with PowerView and transfer it back):